 Business teams can work how and where they want with an easy to use collaboration system through Egnyte’s content services platform.

-Egnyte integrates with popular industry applications such as Office 365.
+Egnyte integrates with popular industry applications such as Office 365 or Gmail.
 This allows both remote and internal employees to access all files with ease.

 Egnyte’s ‘Office’ plan starts at $8 (£6.21) per employee per month.
 This covers 5-25 employees, 5TB of storage and 10GB max file size.